WesleyG31/jewelry-tracking-thuli/Readme.md

 - End-to-end pipeline (from detection to deployment)
 - Real-time processing with computer vision
 - Integration of multiple advanced AI components
-- Hands-on understanding of AI for mobility and cities
+- Hands-on understanding of AI for Jewelry e-commerce space
+- The lightest form of tracking and detection

-> ✅ Perfect for companies in robotics, smart mobility, autonomous vehicles, and AI-driven urban systems.
+> ✅ Perfect for companies in mobile-first jewelry marketplace designed for modern consumers

 ---